maikmerten/toy-audio-codec/format.md

 The `quantInfo` field in the frame header can assume following values:

 - `0b00`: This frame does not contain new quantization indexes.
-Previously transmitted quanitzation indexes remain valid and in use.
+Previously transmitted quantization indexes remain valid and in use.
 - `0b01`: unused/invalid value
 - `0b10`: This frame contains new quantization indexes.
-One set of quanitzation indexes is transmitted.
-This single set of quanitzation indexes is used for all channels.
+One set of quantization indexes is transmitted.
+This single set of quantization indexes is used for all channels.
 - `0b11`: This frame contains new quantization indexes.
-For every channel an individual set of quanitzation indexes is transmitted and used for the respective channel.
+For every channel an individual set of quantization indexes is transmitted and used for the respective channel.

 > **Note:** These values are chosen so that when seeking, decoding can resume on a frame with a frame header where the most significant five bits are set (`sync` bits and most significant bit of `quantInfo`).